 With that said, there are ton more features in the high-end models to consider that impact your experience more than the number of brush strokes.

-The Sonicare 2-Series is (as of May 2018) around the same price point as the Sonicare Essence Plus.
+The Sonicare 2-Series is (or used to be) around the same price point as the Sonicare Essence Plus.
 There is only one “current” model of the 2-Series available, the HX6211/07.

 The 2-Series has these key features: